TEN-framework/portal/content/docs/ten_framework/metadata_system/metadata_system.md

 - **Contents**:
   - **Package Name**: The name of the TEN package.
   - **Package Version**: The version of the TEN package, following semantic versioning.
-  - **TEN Schemas**: Defines schemas related to the package's properties and input/output messages.
+  - **API Schema**: Defines schemas related to the package's properties and input/output messages.
     - **Property Schema**: These schemas are often defined in a `property.json` file in the root directory.
 The manifest can specify the schema for these properties.
     - **Message Schema**: Defines the schema for input/output messages handled by the package.

-> ⚠️ **Note**: The TEN schema in `manifest.json` is _not_ a JSON schema.
+> ⚠️ **Note**: The API schema in `manifest.json` is _not_ a JSON schema.
 Instead, it describes the metadata of TEN values, which are central to the TEN runtime, while JSON is merely a representation format.

 ### 2. **Property**